-Are you worried about baby losing weight?
+Are you worried that your baby is losing weight?

 Average baby weight loss:

-The average weight for baby to lose is between 5 and 7% of their birth weight in the first few days, this weight loss usually stops after 5 days.
+The average weight for a baby to lose is between 5 and 7% of their birth weight in the first few days, this weight loss usually stops after 5 days.

 Infant not gaining weight:

-Healthy baby weight gain
+Healthy baby weight gain:

 • Breastfed baby girls usually pick up about 34g per day.